 Degaussing is a fool-proof and noninvasive way to destroy data when at the office without simply hoping you’re smashing the right parts.
 Many people are unaware of the existence and performability of a degausser.

 Though there are several ways to potentially render data useless, the proper way to destroy a hard drive is to use devices designed to do so.
-Degausser ensures permanence and are a better option, especially in a professional setting.
+Hard drive degaussers ensure permanence and are a better option for destroying a hard drive, especially in a professional setting.
 When a business knows that information they want to get rid of is undoubtedly gone forever, they’ll feel much more secure.